 You would know that UniSA has a solid reputation for producing the highest quality teaching graduates being ranked number one in South Australia for graduate employment in education*.
 Therefore we endorse national initial teacher education program standards committed to graduating future educators with both the academic and personal qualities to maximise outcomes of all learners, whilst supporting sustained high quality teaching careers.
 UniSA’s commitment ensures that we remain at the forefront of exemplar education.

-What should the 400-word Education Statement comprise?
+What should the 400-600 word Teaching Capabilities Statement comprise?

-The Education Statement should include a list of relevant community service, volunteer or professional experiences, and significant awards.
+The Teaching Capabilities Statement should include a list of relevant community service, volunteer or professional experiences, and significant awards.
 It is up to you how you write your statement, however, we believe writing in the first person and in a narrative style best supports your ability to share your personal perspective.
 We recommend avoiding a reporting or resumé style so that you can focus on presenting your personal qualities through your narrative style.

 Please see below for complete information on content, format and submission.

 Non Academic Entry Requirement for Bachelor of Education and Master of Teaching programs